 - It has modernized its food additives regulatory system, using new authorities under the Food and Drugs Act.

-- It has published in Canada Gazette, Part I proposed regulations to improve the format and content of the Nutrition Facts table and ingredient list, and information on sugars and colouring agents.
+- It published in Canada Gazette, Part II regulatory amendments to improve the format and content of the Nutrition Facts table and ingredient list, and information on sugars and colouring agents.

 - It will make regulations more efficient in other areas, such as food fortification, health/nutrition claims and labelling, and contaminants.